funnyleap/funnyleap/README.md

 # 👋 Hello, World!
- I'm a dedicated front-end developer with a passion for crafting immersive web experiences.
+I'm a versatile full-stack and mobile app developer with a passion for building innovative solutions that push the boundaries of technology.

- Here's a peek into what sets me apart:
+Whether it's crafting intuitive user interfaces for web applications or developing seamless mobile experiences, I thrive on the challenge of bringing ideas to life.

+Here's what you should know about me:

 🚀 **Skills & Expertise**:
-- Extensive experience with modern front-end frameworks such as React, Vue.js, and Angular, delivering dynamic and responsive user interfaces.
+- Frontend: Proficient in modern frameworks like React.js, Vue.js, and Angular, adept at creating dynamic and responsive user interfaces.
+- Backend: Experienced in building scalable server-side applications with Node.js, Express.js, and MongoDB, ensuring robust backend functionality.
+- Mobile Development: Skilled in cross-platform mobile app development using React Native, delivering native-like experiences across iOS and Android platforms.
-- Knowledgeable in UI/UX design principles, ensuring intuitive and user-friendly interactions.
+- Database Management: Knowledgeable in database design and management with MongoDB, MySQL, and PostgreSQL, ensuring efficient data storage and retrieval.
-- Familiarity with CSS preprocessors like Sass and LESS, optimizing stylesheets for maintainability and scalability.
-- Strong understanding of web performance optimization techniques, enhancing site speed and responsiveness.
+- UI/UX Design: Familiar with UI/UX design principles and tools, creating visually appealing and user-friendly interfaces that enhance the overall user experience.

 ### TECHNOLOGY